Tejashwini2002/LangChain_TextSummarization/README.md

-LangChain Fundamentals Covered in this project include: Prompt Templates, Chat Models, and Chains
+<h6>LangChain Fundamentals Covered in this project include: Prompt Templates, Chat Models, and Chains</h6>

 SOME DETAILS ABOUT THIS PROJECT:

 Steps For Creating this Project:

 Create a folder named Langchain-Text-Summarization in C drive.